quic-interop/quic-network-simulator/sim/scenarios/corrupt-rate/README.md

 * `--queue`: Queue size of the queue attached to the link.
 Specified in packets.
 This is a required parameter.
 For example `--queue=25`.

-* `--rate_to_client`: A value between 0 and 100 specifying the packet drop rate
+* `--rate_to_client`: A value between 0 and 100 specifying the packet corruption
-  (in percentage) in the server to client direction.
+  rate (in percentage) in the server to client direction.
 This is a required parameter.
 For example, `--rate_to_client=10`.

 * `--rate_to_server`: Same as `rate_to_client` but in the other direction.